joldie/wiki-vital-articles/README.md

 Returns an up-to-date list of Wikipedia's vital articles (~1000 subjects every Wikipedia should have), by scraping the webpage.

+Currently only works for the English version of wikipedia.
 See [Wikipedia:Vital articles](https://en.wikipedia.org/wiki/Wikipedia:Vital_articles) for details on the list.

 ## Requirements